25 Best Things to Add to Your Tulsa Bucket List (From a Local)

 While you are cruising Route 66, drive a little further east, 20 minutes to Catoosa, and see the recently revived blue whale!
 It is a really charming Route 66 roadside attraction.
 Grab a coffee before you drive out of town at one of Tulsa’s local coffee shops.

-Shhhh… truly a local’s secret… There is a maze of tunnels under the city of Tulsa.
+Shhhh… this is truly a local’s secret… There is a maze of tunnels under the city of Tulsa.
 Plan a lunch date to explore the tunnels, famous art deco architecture, and have lunch somewhere downtown.
 Be sure to add this to your Tulsa bucket list!

 Take a walking tour of Tulsa’s art deco landmarks.
 The Tulsa Historical Society offers monthly and scheduled tours.
 In the ‘20s and ‘30s, oil tycoons were obsessed and infatuated with this architecture style, which is how art deco was introduced in Tulsa.